Telosa: Features

 Telosa is planned to be a 15-minute city, with workplaces, schools, and basic goods and services being within a 15-minute commute from residents' homes.
 Vehicles that are powered by fossil fuels will not be permitted within the city, with an emphasis instead being placed upon walkability and the use of scooters, bicycles, and autonomous electric vehicles.

 A massive skyscraper, dubbed "Equitism Tower", is conceived to serve as a "beacon for the city".
 The skyscraper's projected features include space for water storage, aeroponic farms, and a photovoltaic roof.

 The proposed land ownership in the city is based on Georgist principles, as advocated by political economist Henry George in his 1879 book Progress and Poverty.
 Under the proposed rules, anyone would be licensed to build, keep or sell a home, building or any other structure, and residents would share ownership of the land under a community endowment.

 Possible locations

-The project's planners intend the city to be built on cheap desert land in a location not yet decided as of 2021, with Utah, Idaho, Nevada, Arizona, Texas, and Appalachia proposed as potential locations.
+The project's planners intend the city to be built on inexpensive desert land in a location not yet decided as of 2021, with Utah, Idaho, Nevada, Arizona, Texas, and Appalachia proposed as potential locations.